sapegin/blog.sapegin.me/src/documents_en/all/docpad.html.md

 But in 2013 I became tired again.
 Aegea wasn’t the best engine for coder’s blog.
 Strange archaic wiki-like text formatting.
 The same dances with tambourine to add code example.
 And I became terribly jealous of people who stored their blogs’ content on GitHub in Markdown files and received pull requests with useful fixes.

 So I spent few days to replace Aegea for [DocPad](http://docpad.org/).
 It was much simpler than I thought and I like the result very much.
-DocPad is a static website generator.
+DocPad is a static site generator.
 And it’s much more flexible than WordPress and Aegea.

 Now I can write text using the simplest format available (Markdown) in the best text editor ([iA Writer](http://www.iawriter.com/mac/)).
 Then share drafts on [Draft](https://draftin.com/).
 Then just copy file to local blog repository, add simple YAML header (title, tags, etc.), commit it, push to GitHub and deploy to server (using [Fabric](http://fabfile.org/)).